PolymerElements/app-layout/app-header/README.md

 light DOM.

 * **toggle-class**
 Toggles a CSS class when a `scrollTop` threshold is reached.
+By default the class `active` is set on the element, but you can customize it.
 For example:

 ```css
 .fixed {